Wednesday, April 28, 2010

 And here is the story to prove it:

 In LA, in the 60's, when a housewife felt her kids could manage on their own after school, did she get a real estate license?
 No. She became a Hollywood Talent Agent.
 Or at least, that is what my mother did.
 Living in the LA area, show biz was all around us, even my older brother had a few acting jobs when he was young.
-Once he worked on a film with Lucille Ball and when the film was finished Ms. Ball invited all the kids who worked on the film over to her house for a swim party, and included the siblings!
+True story: Once my brother worked on a film with Lucille Ball and when the film was finished Ms. Ball invited all the kids who worked on the film over to her house for a swim party, and included the siblings!
 I could not believe I was going to I Love Lucy's house!
 She was kind and charming and beautiful.
 She let us wander around her house, splash in the pool and supplied us with lots of kid food which was catered, certainly the first catered party I had ever been too.
 I remember what she was wearing: black and white capri pants, a matching cutaway jacket with long tails, black high heeled sandals, and let me tell you, her lips and hair were RED.
 She was magnificent.

 My mother was perfectly suited as a talent agent for children, she was confident, outgoing and smart, and had an uncanny knack for seeing talent in the most ordinary of kids.
 She got Jodie Foster her first commercial at age 4 (Coppertone) and believed in a young Hillary Swank when she and her mother were homeless and living in their car.
 Mother became quite a force in Hollywood, she was busy and loved this job she was so good at.